shambhavi1304/codewayy_web_series/README.md

 - Prepare a contact form using HTML which should have fields as name, email, mobile number, message.
 - Add a table which should contain your marks and grade.

+### Day-3
+### Purpose: To make an HTML page.
+The web page should include all the types of tags that we have learned uptill now.